 - 3 months free for new clients (promotional, verify current availability)

 TMR Take: CareStack is the most credible Planet DDS alternative for mid-size DSOs (5-30 locations).
-Their all-inclusive pricing model is refreshing in a market full of nickel-and-diming.
-But the $698/user starting price needs clarification -- make them spell out exactly what "per user" means for your specific configuration.
+Their all-inclusive pricing model is appealing in a market where add-on costs can accumulate.
+Be sure to clarify exactly what "per user" means for your specific configuration before signing.

 3. Sensei Cloud (Carestream Dental) -- The Imaging-First Play